-Your veterinarian will perform three tests to determine whether or not your dog has a ruptured cruciate ligament.
+Your veterinarian will perform three tests to determine whether or not your dog has a ruptured or torn cruciate ligament.

 Tests to Diagnose Ruptured or Torn Cruciate Ligament: